takeokunn/ts-minecraft/docs/features/camera.md

-# Camera System
+# Camera Systems

-The camera system is responsible for synchronizing the in-game camera's position and orientation with the player's entity state.
-It ensures that what the player sees accurately reflects their position and perspective within the game world.

-This functionality is a bridge between the Entity Component System (ECS) world and the rendering engine (Three.js).

-## Core Components

-The camera's behavior is primarily driven by the state of the player entity, using the following components:
+The camera's behavior is managed by two distinct systems, each with a clear responsibility.
+This design creates a clean separation of concerns between handling player input and updating the rendering engine.

--   **`Position`**: The `(x, y, z)` coordinates of the player entity in the world.
-The camera's position is derived directly from this.
--   **`CameraState`**: Stores the rotational state of the camera.
-    -   `pitch`: The vertical rotation (looking up and down).
-    -   `yaw`: The horizontal rotation (looking left and right).
+1.  **`cameraControlSystem`**: Handles **input -> state**.
+2.  **`cameraSystem`**: Handles **state -> rendering engine**.

+---

-## Core System: `playerControlSystem`
+## `cameraControlSystem`

-Unlike other features, camera logic is not handled in a dedicated `cameraSystem`.
-Instead, it is tightly coupled with player input and is managed directly within the `playerControlSystem` (`src/systems/player.ts`).

-### How It Works
+-   **Responsibility**: To update the player's `CameraState` component based on user mouse input.
+-   **Source**: `src/systems/camera-control.ts`
+-   **Process**:

-1.  **Input Polling**: The system polls for mouse movement via the `Input` service.
+    1. It polls for mouse movement (`movementX`, `movementY`) via the `InputService`.
-2.  **Camera Service Interaction**: It then uses the abstract `Camera` service to update the camera's rotation.
-    -   `cameraService.moveRight(-mouseState.dx * 0.002)`: Updates the yaw.
-    -   `cameraService.rotatePitch(-mouseState.dy * 0.002)`: Updates the pitch.
-3.  **State Synchronization**: After updating the camera in the rendering engine via the service, the system retrieves the final, clamped rotation values (`yaw` and `pitch`) back from the `Camera` service.
+    2. It calculates the new rotation values for yaw (left/right) and pitch (up/down).
+    3. It applies constraints, clamping the pitch between -90 and +90 degrees to prevent the camera from flipping over.
-4.  **Component Update**: It updates the player entity's `CameraState` component with these new rotation values.
-This ensures that the ECS state is always in sync with what is being rendered, which is crucial for features like saving the game.
+    4. It updates the player entity's `CameraState` component with the new `yaw` and `pitch` values.

+This system ensures that the ECS `CameraState` component is always the single source of truth for the player's intended perspective.

-## Abstracting the Engine
+## `cameraSystem`

-The `playerControlSystem` does not directly interact with Three.js.
-Instead, it communicates through the `Camera` service (`src/runtime/services.ts`), an abstraction that decouples the game logic from the specific rendering engine implementation.

--   **Interface**: `Camera` defines a contract for camera operations (`moveRight`, `rotatePitch`, `getYaw`, `getPitch`).
--   **Implementation**: `CameraLive` (`src/infrastructure/renderer-three.ts`) provides the concrete implementation for Three.js, translating the service calls into manipulations of `PointerLockControls`.

-This separation of concerns makes the system more modular and easier to test, and it would simplify any future migration to a different rendering engine.
+-   **Responsibility**: To synchronize the Three.js camera's position and orientation with the player entity's `Position` and `CameraState` components.
+-   **Source**: `src/systems/camera.ts`
+-   **Process**:
+    1. It queries the `World` for the player entity that has `Position` and `CameraState` components.
+    2. It retrieves the main `THREE.Camera` object from the `RenderContext` service.
+    3. It sets the camera's position based on the player's `Position` component, typically adding a small offset on the y-axis for eye level.
+    4. It sets the camera's rotation (using Euler angles) based on the `yaw` and `pitch` values from the `CameraState` component.

+## Execution Order

+The system scheduler ensures a critical execution order:

+`cameraControlSystem` -> ... (e.g., `playerMovementSystem`, `physicsSystem`, `collisionSystem`) ... -> `cameraSystem`

+1.  `cameraControlSystem` runs early in the frame to capture the player's input and update the `CameraState`.
+2. Other game logic systems run, calculating the player's final, collision-resolved `Position` for the frame.
+3.  `cameraSystem` runs near the end of the frame.
+This guarantees it uses the most up-to-date player position and camera rotation to update the Three.js camera just before the `renderer` draws the scene.

+This division ensures that game logic (input handling) remains decoupled from the rendering engine, improving testability and modularity.